h-enk/doks-versioning-poc/content/en/docs/prologue/introduction.md

 {{< alert icon="🤖" text="You're viewing Doks v0.1." />}}

+This is an update, which s/b be visible on the live website (master branch), but will not be visible when browsing v0.1 (branch deploy) — after the next release that is (v0.2).

 ## Get started

 There are two main ways to get started with Doks: